 Living in residence fosters academic success

 Higher retention rate

 93% of students living in residence their first year would continue to be enrolled into their second year - compared to 90% off-campus.

 79.3% of first-years would go on to graduate after living in residence their first year - compared to 73% off-campus.

 First-year students had a higher GPA of 2.6 when living in residence their first year - compared to 2.5 off-campus.

 Small groups of students in the same faculty or program who live together in the same area of residence are part of a program called living-learning communities.
 Each group has an upper-year mentor to support first-year students' academic goals, giving them greater access to their faculty, along with related programming to help them be successful.

 Along with quiet hours and silent study spaces, residence features drop-in tutoring for those that might need extra help.
 Five nights a week tutors come to the students offering a rotating schedule of subjects that can be found online.
-Study skills workshops are also offered in residence to help students develop the best habits for academic success.

 In an Academic Cluster, incoming Science students can choose to live near other first-year Science students.
 Clusters of about 15 Science students are placed within larger residence communities of 50-60 students in total.

 WERC is a community with mentors (Entrepreneurs in Residence), resources, and events to help students grow in their entrepreneurial skills and meet like-minded individuals.
 WERC is available to anyone in or affiliated with residence.